vectornguyen76/cloud-devops-engineer-udacity/capstone-project/README.md

 ## Overview
 In this project, I will apply the skills and knowledge which were developed throughout the Cloud DevOps Nanodegree program.
 These include:
 - Working in AWS
-- Using Jenkins or Circle CI to implement Continuous Integration and Continuous Deployment
+- Using Circle CI to implement Continuous Integration and Continuous Deployment
 - Building pipelines
-- Working with Ansible and CloudFormation to deploy clusters
+- Working with CloudFormation to deploy clusters
 - Building Kubernetes clusters
 - Building Docker containers in pipelines